 Last month, a mini-fuss erupted when a Los Angeles Times report indicated that the A's had been given "tentative guidelines" for a "potential move" to San Jose.
 The A's denied it.
 That denial was correct in the sense that no formal list of requirements has been presented to Athletics owners Lew Wolff and John Fisher.
 However, in ongoing meetings with the "Blue Ribbon Panel" over the past year, officials from both the A's and San Jose have been given recommendations about the project.

 All of the recommendations are feasible.
 But there's no way San Jose would or should spend a dime on them before baseball promises that the A's can indeed build their ballpark — which Wolff says he will do with private money.
-The Catch 22, of
+The Catch 22, of course, is that Major League Baseball can't promise San Jose anything until the Giants get out of the way.
+And commissioner Bud Selig has been unwilling to impose his will on the issue or exert any real power to get it settled.

 That's why things are stuck.
 Liccardo believes that a lawsuit might unstick them.